Kofi Kingston: Air Boom and teaming with R-Truth (2011–2012)

-On the August 22, 2011 episode of Raw, Kingston won the WWE Tag Team Championship with Evan Bourne, when they defeated David Otunga and Michael McGillicutty.
-On the August 29 Raw, the duo was called "Air Boom", and they had their first successful title defense when they defeated Otunga and McGillicutty in a rematch.
-At Night of Champions, Air Boom retained their titles against The Miz and R-Truth by disqualification after Miz attacked a WWE referee.
-At Hell in a Cell and Vengeance, Air Boom retained their titles twice against Dolph Ziggler and Jack Swagger.
+On the August 22 episode of Raw, Kingston and Evan Bourne won the WWE Tag Team Championship when they defeated David Otunga and Michael McGillicutty.
+On the August 29 Raw SuperShow, the duo was called "Air Boom", and they had their first successful title defense when they defeated Otunga and McGillicutty in a rematch.
+At Night of Champions on September 18, Air Boom retained their titles against The Miz and R-Truth by disqualification after Miz attacked a WWE referee.
+At Hell in a Cell on October 2 and Vengeance on October 23, Air Boom retained their titles twice against Dolph Ziggler and Jack Swagger.
 Bourne was suspended throughout November for his first violation of the company's Wellness policy.

-At TLC: Tables, Ladders & Chairs Air Boom successfully retained their titles against Primo & Epico.
+At TLC: Tables, Ladders & Chairs on December 18, Air Boom successfully retained their titles against Primo & Epico.
 On January 15, 2012, Air Boom lost the Tag Team titles to Primo and Epico at a house show.
-The following night on Raw, Air Boom were awarded a rematch but failed to regain the titles.
+The following night on Raw SuperShow, Air Boom were awarded a rematch but failed to regain the titles.
 The following day, Bourne was suspended again for his second violation of WWE's Wellness Policy.

-At Royal Rumble, Kingston participated in the Royal Rumble match and although he did not win, he had a stand-out moment when he saved himself from elimination by walking on his hands to reach the ring steps and re-enter the ring.
-At Elimination Chamber, Kingston failed to capture the WWE Championship after being eliminated third by Chris Jericho.
+At the Royal Rumble on January 29, Kingston participated in the Royal Rumble match and although he did not win, he had a stand-out moment when he saved himself from elimination by walking on his hands to reach the ring steps and re-enter the ring.
+At Elimination Chamber on February 19, Kingston failed to capture the WWE Championship after being eliminated third by Chris Jericho.
 Kingston then began teaming with R-Truth.
-On the February 27 Raw, Kingston and Truth failed to capture the WWE Tag Team Championship from Primo and Epico in a Triple Threat Tag Team Match, also involving Ziggler and Swagger.
-On the April 30 Raw, Kingston and Truth defeated Primo and Epico to win the WWE Tag Team Championship.
-At Over the Limit, Kingston and R-Truth successfully defended the titles against Dolph Ziggler and Jack Swagger and then again in a rematch on the May 28 Raw.
+On the February 27 Raw SuperShow, Kingston and Truth failed to capture the WWE Tag Team Championship from Primo and Epico in a Triple Threat Tag Team Match, also involving Ziggler and Swagger.
+On the April 30 Raw SuperShow, Kingston and Truth defeated Primo and Epico to win the WWE Tag Team Championship.
+At Over the Limit on May 20, Kingston and R-Truth successfully defended the titles against Dolph Ziggler and Jack Swagger and then again in a rematch on the May 28 Raw SuperShow.

-The following night on Raw, they successfully defended the WWE Tag Team Championship against The Prime Time Players (Titus O'Neil and Darren Young).
-At SummerSlam, Kingston and Truth defeated the Prime Time Players to retain the WWE Tag Team Championship.
-At Night of Champions, Kingston and Truth lost the Tag Team Championship to the team of Daniel Bryan and Kane and failed to regain the titles from the new champions the following night on Raw.
-Both Kingston and Truth were defeated by The Prime Time Players in the first round of the Tag Team Tournament to determine the number one contenders for the Tag Team Championships, causing both Kingston and Truth to disband as a team and each returning to being single competitors.
+On the July 16 Raw SuperShow, they successfully defended the WWE Tag Team Championship against The Prime Time Players (Titus O'Neil and Darren Young).
+At SummerSlam on August 19, Kingston and Truth defeated the Prime Time Players to retain the WWE Tag Team Championship.
+At Night of Champions on September 16, Kingston and Truth lost the WWE Tag Team Championship to the team of Daniel Bryan and Kane and failed to regain the titles from the new champions the following night on Raw.
+Both Kingston and Truth were defeated by The Prime Time Players in the first round of the Tag Team Tournament to determine the number one contenders for the Tag Team Championships, causing both Kingston and R-Truth to disband as a team and each returning to being single competitors.